automenta/senars2b/USER_GUIDE.md

 For additional help, refer to:

-- This user guide
-- The system's README.md file
+- The system's README.md file for comprehensive system documentation and development status
-- The core.md specification document
-- The technical documentation in the source code comments
 - The Help & Examples tab in the web interface